FraL96/Italian_Inside_Milestone3/README.md

 In the future I would like to add to Italian Inside:
 - The possibility for users to upload their picture of the recipe once they prepared it at home.
-- The possibility for users to comment under the recipes and add their opinions or advices for other users
+- The possibility for users to comment under the recipes and add their opinions or advices for other users.
 - The user will recive an email after they register with a welcoming message and their log in credentials.
 - Add videos of the preparation of the recipes
+- To give the possibility to the user to create a "favorites" list
 - Create real pages on social medias and advertise the website by teaching a few words in italian or sharing fun facts.
-- Add a map that shows from in the world are people using Italian Inside in order to show from where people are preparing and sharing their italian recipes.
+- Add a map that shows from where in the world are people using Italian Inside in order to show from where people are preparing and sharing their italian recipes.

 # Technologies Used